-We consider two scenarios when building the surrogate system of the 42660 GPP outputs; Case I: building the surrogates of reduced data after SVD, and Case II: building the surrogates of all GPPs directly.
-In Case I, we first apply SVD to reduce the training data dimensionality, then
+We consider two scenarios when building the surrogate system of the 42 660 GPP outputs: Case I involves building the surrogates of reduced data after SVD, and Case II involves building the surrogates of all GPPs directly.
+In Case I, we first apply SVD to reduce the training data dimensionality, then build surrogates of the singular value coefficients, and last transfer the surrogate system back to the original QoIs (i.e., the 42 660 GPP variables).

-The goal of this study is to develop a surrogate method that builds an accurate surrogate system with small training data, so as to reduce the computational costs in simulating the expensive ESMs.
-To demonstrate the effectiveness and efficiency of our method, we compare the surrogate performance of the two cases in predicting the 1000 test data from two aspects: (1) for the same number of training data, the predictive accuracy of the two surrogates, and (2) the number of training data used to achieve the similar predictive accuracy.
+The goal of this study is to develop a surrogate method that builds an accurate surrogate system with small training data to reduce the computational costs of simulating expensive ESMs.
+To demonstrate the effectiveness and efficiency of our method, we compare the surrogate performance of the two cases in predicting the 1000 test data from two aspects: (1) for the same number of training data, the predictive accuracy of the two surrogates, and (2) the number of training data used to achieve similar predictive accuracy.

-Figure 4 shows the singular value decay of decomposition of the training data matrix having 20 samples and 42660 GPP variables.
+Figure 4 shows the singular value decay of decomposition of the training data matrix having 20 samples and 42 660 GPP variables.
 The figure indicates that the singular values decay very fast.
-The first 2 singular values drop about 1 magnitude, and the first 5 singular values can capture 97% information of the training data matrix.
-To choose a suitable number of singular value coefficients (Nsvd) to compress the training data and build a surrogate for, we consider a series of Nsvds, where Nsvd=1, 5, 10, 15, and 20, and investigate their impact on NN performance.
-To make a fair comparison, the same NN architectures are used for all Nsvd cases.
-We consider a simple NN with 2 hidden layers and each hidden layer has 10 nodes.
+The first two singular values drop about 1 magnitude, and the first five singular values can capture 97 % of the information from the training data matrix.
+To choose a suitable number of singular value coefficients $(N{svd})$ to compress the training data and build a surrogate for, we consider a series of Nsvds, where $N{svd} = 1, 5, 10, 15, and 20, and in$ vestigate their impact on NN performance.
+To make a fair comparison, the same NN architectures are used for all $N{\rm svd}$ cases.
+We consider a simple NN with two hidden layers, and each hidden layer has 10 nodes.
 Figure 5 shows the prediction performance of the NNs based on the 20 training data.
-The figure indicates that with considering only 1 singular value coefficient, the averaged MSE of the predictions is about 0.053, and the NN model can fit the sELM simulation data well with the R^2 score of 0.83.
-When 5 singular value coefficients are considered, the NN prediction accuracy improves with the MSE of 0.02 and the R^2 score of 0.93.
-After Nsvd=5, the MSE and R^2 score have minor changes, suggesting that for the limited 20 training data, Nsvd=5 is a good choice to compress the GPPs and build a surrogate for.
-At this time, the surrogate error becomes dominant compared to the

-SVD approximation error and including more than 5 singular value coefficients would barely improve the NN prediction unless more training data are included to reduce the surrogate error.
-In the following, we consider Nsvd=5 in Case I and compare its surrogate prediction performance with Case II which builds surrogates for all GPPs directly.
+The figure indicates that with consideration of only one singular value coefficient, the averaged MSE of the predictions is about 0.053, and the NN model can fit the sELM simulation data well with the $R^2$ score of 0.83.
+When five singular value coefficients are considered, the NN prediction accuracy improves with the MSE of 0.02 and the $R^2$ score of 0.93.
+After $N{\text{svd}} = 5$ , the MSE and $R^2$ score have minor changes, suggesting that for the limited 20 training data, $N{\text{syd}} = 5$ is a good choice to compress the GPPs and build a surrogate for.
+At this time, the surrogate error becomes dominant compared to the SVD approximation error, and including more than five singular value coefficients would barely improve the NN prediction unless more training data are included to reduce the surrogate error.
+In the following, we consider $N{\text{svd}} = 5$ in Case I and compare its surrogate prediction performance with Case II, which builds surrogates for all GPPs directly.